 Gastronomy & Wine

 The gastronomy in the Alentejo region is highly dependent on bread and meats.
-This inland area of Portugal is known for its use of pork and fish, its coriander bread soup, kid and lamb stews, egg and almond sweets, and its cheeses, including Serpa, Nisa, and Evora.
+This inland area of Portugal is known for its use of pork and fish, its coriander bread soup, kid and lamb stews, egg and almond sweets, and cheeses, including Serpa, Nisa, and Evora.
 “Migas” (fried breadcrumbs flavored with sausage) and “Açorda” are traditional dishes based on the use of bread.
 “Ensopado de Borrego” is an intriguing lamb stew.
-All types of soups are popular, including tomato, bean, and shark.
-“Sarapatel” is a traditional peasant’s dish using the extra pork parts.
+All types of soups, including tomato, bean, and shark, are popular.
+“Sarapatel” is a traditional peasant dish using the extra pork parts.
 Almond Pudding (“Encharcado”), “Bolo Rançosa” puddings, “Queijadas” (a cake made with cheese), and “Sericá” (a very creamy sweet dish) are all excellent dessert specialties.

 Highlights